Also, note that R0 is 0 by default, as passed by u-boot due to legacy coding.

 We place the page tables 16k down from the kernel execution address,

 and we hope that nothing else is using it.
-If we're using it, we
+If we're using it, we will go pop!

 Sub branching to call_cache_fn()